nus-cs2113-AY2122S1/tp/docs/team/kahhe.md

 - Wrote "4.3.
 Listing all Goals" subsection of "4.
 Implementation"
-  - Created PUML Sequence Diagram
+  - Created PUML Sequence Diagram as well
 - Contributed to "4.8.
 Deleting a Goal" and "4.9.
 Deleting a Habit" subsection of "4.
 Implementation"
-  - Created PUML Sequence Diagram
+  - Created PUML Sequence Diagram as well
+- Wrote "4.11.1 Storage" subsection of "4.
+Implementation"
 - Wrote "Target User Profile" and "Value Proposition" under "Appendix A"
 - Contributed to "Appendix C: Non-Functional Requirements"
 - Contributed to "Appendix D: Glossary"